-The numerators in the equation above represent the expected annual cash flows, assuming a 5% YoY growth rate.
+The numerators in the discounted cash flow formula above represent the expected annual cash flows, assuming a 5% YoY growth rate.
 Meanwhile, the denominators convert those cash flows into their present value since they’re divided by your target 14% annual compound interest.
 The DCF is the sum of all future cash flows and is the most you should pay for the stake in the company if you want to realize at least 14% annualized returns over whatever time period you choose.

-For the sake of simplicity, let’s say you’re only looking out three years for this investment.
-The table below illustrates how in this example, even as the expected cash flows of the company keep growing, the discounted cash flows will shrink over time.
-That’s because the discount rate is higher than the growth rate—meaning you’d make more money on your investment elsewhere, provided you were certain you could reach your target rate of return through other means.
+For the sake of simplicity, let’s say you only have a three-year outlook for this investment—the table below illustrates how in this example, even as the expected cash flows of the company keep growing, the discounted cash flows will shrink over time.
+That’s because the discount rate is higher than the growth rate, meaning you’d make more money on your investment elsewhere, provided you were certain you could reach your target rate of return through other means.

 |Year||Cash flow||Discounted cash flow|

-In this scenario, even though you’d hypothetically receive $231,525 in cash flow in year three of your investment, that would only be worth $156,273 to you today.
-Reason: If you invested that same amount today and realized a 14% YoY return on it through another investment, you would have turned it into $231,525 in that same time period.
+In this scenario, even though you’d hypothetically receive $231,525 in cash flow in year three of your investment, it would only be worth $156,273 to you today.
+Reason: If you invested that same amount today and realized a 14% YoY return on it through another investment, you could have turned it into $231,525 within the same time period.
 And because the discount rate (14%) is higher than the growth rate of the company’s cash flow (5%), the discounted versions of those future cash flows will continue to decrease in value each year until they reach zero.